Los Angeles Child Custody Lawyer

 Legal Custody

-California Family Code § 3003 – Legal custody refers to a parent's right and authority to make important decisions regarding the child's life, such as the child's healthcare, education, religious activity, etc. Typically, both parents will be granted 'joint' legal custody, meaning both parents are permitted to make these types of decisions, regardless of which parent the child lives with (see 'physical custody' below).
+California Family Code § 3003 – Legal custody refers to a parent's right and authority to make important decisions regarding the child's life, such as the child's healthcare, education, religious activity, and more.
+Typically, both parents will be granted joint legal custody, meaning both parents are permitted to make these types of decisions, regardless of which parent the child lives with (see physical custody below).

 Physical Custody